bernie-skipole/indipyclient/docs/source/usage/example.rst

 https://indipydriver.readthedocs.io

 This is a simple client dedicated to the LED switch driver.
-A more complex general purpose client would learn about the remote drivers from testing the mappings of the IPyClient object, and learning which devices and vectors were available.
+A more complex general purpose client would learn about the remote drivers from testing the mappings of the IPyClient object, to discover which devices and vectors were available.

 The client